JavierGonzalez/BMP/README.md

 2. **power_by_opreturn**
 In order not to interfere with mining operations, there is a second method that allows to signal hashpower quotas in one or more addresses in coinbase OP_RETURN output.
 This ignores the value and allows the delegation of hashpower with simplicity.

-Of course, miners can easily delegate hashpower to anyone else.
+In this way, miners can easily delegate hashpower to anyone else.

 #### Requirements to deploy